Unit 3: Advanced Topics & Disease Prevention¶

 Encourage disclosure to healthcare providers:

-"Whatever supplements you're taking or considering, it's really important to let your doctor know.
-Some supplements interact with medications."
+"Whatever supplements you're taking or considering, it's really important to let your doctor know, because some supplements interact with medications."

 Redirect to fundamentals:

 "Instead of starting with supplements, I'm curious about your foundation.
-How's your sleep?
-Are you hitting your protein targets?
-Getting regular movement?"
+How's your sleep, are you hitting your protein targets, and are you getting regular movement?"

 Recommend specific supplements: